-A good REALTOR® should be able to recommend the proper listing price for the current market.
-He/she should also be able to negotiate effectively on your behalf and help you navigate through the variety of logistical and legal obstacles.
+A good agent should be able to recommend the proper listing price for the current market.
+They should also be able to negotiate effectively on your behalf and help you navigate through the variety of logistical and legal obstacles.

 Many homeowners make the mistake of failing to agree on important details of a sale before they get an offer.